 This solicitation of proxies is being made by the Board of Directors of the Company.
 The expense of preparing, assembling, printing and mailing this Proxy Statement and the materials used in the solicitation of proxies for the Meeting will be borne by the Company.
 The Company does not anticipate this to be a material amount.
-It is contemplated that proxies will be solicited principally through the use of the mail, but officers, directors and employees of the Company may solicit proxies personally or by telephone, without receiving special compensation for such activities.
-Although there is no formal agreement to do so, the Company may reimburse companies, brokerage houses and other custodians, nominees and fiduciaries for their reasonable expenses in forwarding these proxy materials to shareholders whose stock in the Company is held of record by such entities.
+It is contemplated that proxies will be solicited principally by mail, but officers, directors, and employees of the Company may solicit proxies personally or by telephone, without receiving special compensation for such activities.
+Although there is no formal agreement to do so, the Company may reimburse companies, brokerage houses, and other custodians, nominees and fiduciaries for their reasonable expenses in forwarding these proxy materials to shareholders whose stock in the Company is held of record by such entities.

-IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 17, 2023
+IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 15, 2024

-The Proxy Statement and the Annual Report on Form 10-K are available on the Internet https://www.sec.gov/edgar/browse/?CIK=1137547
+The Proxy Statement and the Annual Report on Form 10-K are available on the Internet http://investors.unitedsecuritybank.com/financialdocs